flandolfi/kplex-pool/README.md

 generalizes well to graphs of different nature and connectivity pattern.
 Our pooling method, named KPlexPool, builds on the concepts of graph covers and *k*-plexes, i.e. pseudo-cliques where each node can miss up to *k* links.
-The experimental evaluation on benchmarks on molecular and social graph classification shows that KPlexPool achieves state of the art performances against both parametric and non-parametric pooling methods in the literature, despite generating pooled graphs based solely on topological information.
+The experimental evaluation on benchmarks on molecular and social graph classification shows that KPlexPool achieves state of the art performances, supporting the intuition that well-founded graph-theoretic approaches can be effectively integrated in learning models for graphs.

 ## Citation ##